 In addition to monitoring residents through the camera system, Resident Advisor staff are required to conduct headcounts and other house rounds consistently, randomly, and periodically across all three shifts.
+Headcounts are announced over the PA system, and all residents are expected to return to their dorm room until the count is completed.
 RA staff are required to conduct at least three house rounds per shift on an irregular schedule.
-The RA staff are also required to conduct one inside check- ensure all doors are locked throughout the facility and a perimeter check during third shift.